 - ORTHODOX: Orthodox faith & practice, for the equipping of the saints, to know the Lord Jesus Christ and to see his kingdom come on earth as it is in heaven.

-The AMP program equips participants for six essential pastoral roles:
+The Simeon program equips participants for six essential pastoral roles:

 - DISCIPLE: A pastor is foremost one who follows and abides in the Lord Jesus Christ and is being transformed by his Spirit.

 - PROPHET: Pastors must be prepared to understand, apply, preach and teach the Gospel faithfully in varying contexts.

 - SHEPHERD: Pastors must love, counsel, discipline, and protect those whom Christ places under their care.

 - STEWARD: Pastors are called to servant leadership as they administer the affairs of the church.